eikek/publet/doc/src/main/resources/org/eknet/publet/doc/usage.md

 Note, that you now need to specify the `html` file if you want to include the HTML output.
-Also, it is obviously not possible to include _hidden resources_ that way, since a request is necessary to obtain the content.
+Also, it is obviously not possible to include _hidden resources_ (see more on hidden resources in the _Convention_ section) that way, since a request is necessary to obtain the content.